 A Rule of Life

 A unique dimension of the Spiritual Formation program provides students the opportunity to develop a Rule of Life, which is a form of personal covenant.
-In consultation with the Director of Spiritual Formation, participants prepare and commit themselves to their Rule of Life in the presence of the school community gathered in prayer at a Covenant Ritual.
+In consultation with the Associate Dean of Students, participants prepare and commit themselves to their Rule of Life in the presence of the school community gathered in prayer at a Covenant Ritual.
 Those witnessing the commitment are invited to offer support and prayer for those making their covenant.
 Even after graduation, students who’ve created a Rule of Life are invited back to FST to reflect on and to renew their personal covenant.

 In addition to the Rule of Life, the Spiritual Formation program provides other experiences to support individual spiritual growth, no matter what the student’s schedule.
-Communal prayer, retreats, individual meetings, spiritual direction referrals, and opportunities for small group reflection and spiritual renewal.
+Communal prayer, retreats, individual meetings, spiritual direction referrals, and small group reflection are offered at different times.
 Attention to personal growth coupled with awareness of social/environmental justice supports an integrated approach to spiritual formation at FST.

 Your Spiritual Formation Plan

 During their time at FST, students are encouraged to create a personalized spiritual formation plan.
 For students in the professional ministry degree program (MDiv), creating a spiritual formation plan is an integral part of their program.
-With the assistance of the Director or Spiritual Formation, they are encouraged to develop a plan that attends to their particular needs and goals as well as to goals specific to the formation of lay ecclesial ministers.
+With the assistance of the Associate Dean of Students, they are encouraged to develop a plan that attends to their particular needs and goals as well as to goals specific to the formation of lay ecclesial ministers.
 These goals are drawn from the Franciscan tradition, the United States Conference of Catholic Bishops, and the National Association for Lay Ministry.

 For More Information

 To learn more about the Spiritual Formation Program, view the Spiritual Formation Handbook or contact: